Afternoons of Solitude

 Afternoons of Solitude (Tardes de soledad) is a 2024 documentary film directed by Albert Serra about the Peruvian bullfighter Andrés Roca Rey.
-Though Roca is on screen throughout, the film contains neither commentary nor interviews, and reveals very little about Roca’s personality, motives, or his life outside bullfighting.
-The film makes no overt comment about bullfighting.
+Though Roca is on screen throughout, the film contains neither commentary nor interviews, and reveals very little about Roca's personality, motives, or his life outside bullfighting.

+The film world premiered at the main competition of the 72nd San Sebastián International Film Festival on 23 September 2024, where it won the Golden Shell.
+It was theatrically released in Spain on 7 March 2025 by A Contracorriente Films.

+It earned EFA Awards nominations for Best Film and Best Documentary.

 Plot

 The film depicts matador Andrés Roca Rey and his entourage throughout fourteen corridas.
 There are long extended fight sequences filmed very close up, punctuated by torero Roca and his entourage, before or after these sometimes bloody sequences, traveling by car and talking about the performance of Roca.
 There are also scenes of Roca in his hotel room praying and dressing or undressing from his flamboyant traje de luces (suit of lights) costume before or after these corridas.

 Production

 The film is a Spanish-French-Portuguese co-production by Andergraun Films alongside Lacima Producciones, Idéale Audiences, and Rosa Filmes.
 Production was extended by five years, three years for shooting footage and two for editing the material.

-The color cinematography, by Artur Tort Pujol, is often very closely focused on Roca and his face, isolating him in a way similar to Douglas Gordon and Philippe Parreno’s 2006 documentary of Zinedine Zidane called Zidane: A 21st Century Portrait.
-Extreme closeups sometimes isolate details in the ring: like the bull’s hooves or its face during its death throes or the side of the picador’s horse.
+The color cinematography, by Artur Tort Pujol, is often very closely focused on Roca and his face, isolating him in a way similar to Douglas Gordon and Philippe Parreno's 2006 documentary of Zinedine Zidane called Zidane: A 21st Century Portrait.
+Extreme closeups sometimes isolate details in the ring: like the bull's hooves or its face during its death throes or the side of the picador's horse.
+The film makes however no overt comment about bullfighting.